willfaught/paige/README.md

 [paige.feed]
 hide_page = false

-[paige.feed.atom]
 link_to_page = false # Link to the page instead of the front matter link, if present page_link = "⏎" # If a front matter link is present, and link_to_page is false, link to the page with this text

 [paige.feed.rss]
-link_to_page = false # Link to the page instead of the front matter link, if present managing_editor = "" # Example is "Will Faught <will.faught@example.com>"
+managing_editor = "" # Example is "Will Faught <will.faught@example.com>"
-page_link = "⏎" # If a front matter link is present, and link_to_page is false, link to the page with this text web_master = "" # Example is "Will Faught <will.faught@example.com>"
+web_master = "" # Example is "Will Faught <will.faught@example.com>"

 [paige.git]